jwalkerbg/i100007/README.md

 `pytest --cov=.`

-Since MS Visual Studio Code 1.94 its is possible to run tests + coverage from left palette, from testting pane.
+Since MS Visual Studio Code 1.94 it is possible to run tests + coverage from left palette, from testing pane.
 You can run tests, debug tests and run tests with test coverage.
-Additional value from such running is that Test cpverage pane is updated with percents of coverage of each python module + small graphics showing module state.
+Additional value from such running is that Test coverage pane is updated with percents of coverage of each python module + small graphics showing module state.
 Test explorer show all tests and makes easy to select which tests to execute.
-Project explorer alse have mrks about percents fo test coverage.
+Project explorer alse have marks about percents for test coverage.

 The project must be installed par example with `pip install -e .` to work with tests.